k4kojo/UGConnect-app/mobile/CACHING_SYSTEM.md

 - `useNotifications()` - Cached notifications with auto-refresh
 - `useChatRooms()` - Cached chat rooms with auto-refresh
 - `useChatMessages(roomId)` - Cached chat messages with auto-refresh
+// Records
+- `useMedicalRecords()` - Cached medical records for the current patient
+- `usePrescriptions()` - Cached prescriptions for the current patient
+- `useLabResults()` - Cached lab results for the current patient

 ### Generic Hook
 ```typescript